 “As USDA officials have said repeatedly: “Organic certification is process based.
 That is, certifying agents attest to the ability of organic operations to follow a set of production standards and practices which meet the requirements of the Organic Foods Production Act of 1990 and the [National Organic Program] regulations . . .
-If all aspects of the organic production or handling process were followed correctly, then the presence of detectable residue from a genetically modified organism alone does not constitute a violation of this regulation” [emphasis added].
+If all aspects of the organic production or handling process were followed correctly, then the presence of detectable residue from a genetically modified organism alone does not constitute a violation of this regulation” (emphasis added).

-The authors' bottom line is that eating organically doesn't guarantee your food is GMO free.
+The authors’ bottom line is that eating organically doesn’t guarantee your food is free from GMOs.
 They seem to miss the point that farmers choose not to use materials like synthetic fertilizers and pesticides that will compromise their certification.
 This means the food is not sprayed with synthetic toxins and that natural, organic substances are used.
 In addition, growers are becoming savvy to dealing with genetic drift by using measures like planting corn earlier than GMO corn is planted so that pollination times are staggered.

 Does this mean throw out the value of eating organically?
 By no means!
 Becoming more aware about the concerns surrounding food safety and helps us understand why we want to buy and eat certain foods—or turn more towards growing our own.